 Be More Productive

 We all have the same 24 hours to prioritize, plan, schedule and get the important things done.
-In person, at a networking event, I can only effectively connect and have conversations with about five new people.
+In-person, at a networking event, I can only effectively connect and have conversations with about five new people.
 In an hour on the phone, I might be able to have a meaningful conversation with two to four people.
-For me, networking online can be so much more efficient and just as effective.
-That’s where LinkedIn, Twitter, Facebook, Instagram and Snapchat work best.
+For me, networking online can be so much more efficient and just as effective (here are a list of tools to help with social media management and automation).
+That’s where LinkedIn, Twitter, Facebook, Instagram, and Snapchat work best.
 In one hour, I can connect with at least twenty people in a variety of different ways.

 I know you think you don’t have an hour every day for social media, and you may see it as a time suck.
 Think about it instead as a necessary business activity.
 It’s a way to learn about the people and the brands you need to know.